LucianoGP95/Python_Eiit_RyR/a3_Wire_Section_Calculator/README.md

 Awg wire section calculator.
 Inputs the working conditions and outputs the minimun section to ensure a high enough thermal dissipation for the wire.
+Supports SQLite db and should allow for more wire section standards with little modification.